camtauxe/futz/README.md

 mvn install
 ```
 3. This will add Futz to the your Maven installation's local repository.
 To use it, create another Maven project somewhere and simply add Futz as a dependency.

+### How to use Futz

+For a blank template project, go [HERE](https://github.com/camtauxe/futz-blank-project).

+A Futz game can be started with a call to the **FUTZ.init** function.
+The function takes a number of arguments that can all be left out (given default values) if you desire. **BUT** you *must* override either **startCallback** or **initialScene** in order to be able to do anything with Futz.

+Overriding **startCallback** is the recommending route for beginners (this is what's done in the template project).
+It simply allows you to specify a function to be called once Futz has started.
+In this function, you can begin to initialize and spawn entities, load assets, change the scene, etc, all in the context of a default scene created by Futz.

+You can also instead override **initialScene** and provide your own Futz scene (not to be confused with a JavaFX Scene) which Futz will use as the first scene after the splash screen.
+This will allow you a little more control over what happens in the scene than just using the default scene.
+See the documentation for Scenes in the source code [HERE](src/main/kotlin/Scene.kt)

+For more details see the documentation for **FUTZ.init** in the source code [HERE](src/main/kotlin/Core.kt)